Adjunct Professorial Lecturer

-His publications include an account of his two years as Spokesman at the U.S. Embassy in Port-au-Prince, 1999-2001 (A Haiti Chronicle: The Undoing of a Latent Democracy, 2004).
+His books include "A Haiti Chronicle: The Undoing of a Latent Democracy," 2004, and "Outsmarting Apartheid," SUNY 2013.
 He has published articles on African contemporary literature and oral tradition, notably in his book Kaidara, 1987.
-His travel articles have appeared in a number of publications, including the New York Times and International Herald Tribune.
+His travel articles have appeared in publications including the New York Times and International Herald Tribune.

 Whitman taught French at Thayer Academy in Braintree, Massachusetts, and was Program Officer at Delphi Research Associates in Washington, DC.
 He served as a Fulbright lecturer at Marien Ngouabi University, Brazzaville, Congo.
-In his career in the Foreign Service, he worked in Denmark, Spain, South Africa, Haiti, Cameroon, and Guinea-Conakry.
-In Washington he served in the Bureaus of African Affairs, Human Resources, and European Affairs.
+In his career in the Foreign Service, he worked in Denmark, Spain, Guinea-Conakry, South Sudan, Equatorial Guinea.
+In Washington he served in the Bureaus of African Affairs, Human Resources, European Affairs, and Population, Refugees, and Migration.
 He speaks French, Spanish, and Danish.

 Ph.D., Brown University, 1979